milestone-hafnia/trainer-classification/README.md

     cd [SOME_DESIRED_PATH]
     git clone https://github.com/Data-insight-Platform/recipe-classification

-### Install Package Manager and Install Virtual Environment
+### Create Virtual Environment and Install Hafnia Package
 Install the new and amazing 'uv' package manager.
 Follow the official installation or use below command to install on macOS or Linux.